neo4j/graphql/packages/graphql-toolbox/README.md

 ## GraphQL Toolbox URL parameters

-The GraphQL Toolbox supports some URL parameters defined in the query component, see below.
-These URL parameters are optional and can be provided at convenience.
+The GraphQL Toolbox supports some URL parameters defined in the query string, see below.
+These URL parameters are optional and can be provided for convenience.
-The query component is preceded by a question mark (?) and contains a query string that is a sequence of key-value pairs separated by an ampersand (&).
+The query string is preceded by a question mark (?) and contains key-value pairs separated by an ampersand (&).

 | URL parameter | Description                                                                                                                             | Example                     |
 | ------------- | --------------------------------------------------------------------------------------------------------------------------------------- | --------------------------- |